AliceO2Group/AliceO2/doc/CMakeMigration.md

 - [Findms_gsl](../dependencies/Findms_gsl.cmake) defines a `ms_gsl` target corresponding to the header only library
 - [FindRapidJSON](../dependencies/FindRapidJSON.cmake) defines a `RapidJSON::RapidJSON` target corresponding to the header only library

-As an aside, in order to ease the development of this new CMake system, I've written an [o2_find_dependencies_from_alibuild](../dependencies/O2FindDependenciesFromAliBuild.cmake) that "detects" the third-party dependencies from an AliBuild installation zone.
+As an aside, in order to ease the development of this new CMake system, a [o2_find_dependencies_from_alibuild](../dependencies/O2FindDependenciesFromAliBuild.cmake) function that "detects" the third-party dependencies from an AliBuild installation zone was developped.
 That might come in handy for other people too (e.g. those using IDEs like CLion ?)

 ### Definition of all targets